FeroHriadel/tripiafrontend/README.md

 TESTING_ADMIN_EMAIL = cypress.admin@email.com
 TESTING_ADMIN_PASSWORD = 123456
 ```
+- also remember to copy-paste `/.env` into `/deployment/.env`
 - scripts/createTestingData.ts needs to be run before testing
 - scripts/destroyTestingData.ts removes all testing data - I recommend running this after testing is done
+- testing is set up to run on Amplify deploy as well.
+You'll need to add copy-paste `/.env` into `./deployment/.env`.
+It's so that env vars can be set up on Amplify!

 <br />